 |SOAP services are only usable with BXF messages and are primarily used by Myers ProTrack systems.|

-Setting these parameters is obligatory.
+Setting the channels parameters is obligatory.
 Create the TV format list using the button.
 The TV formats should correspond to the processed items format.

 The basic CSV file format assumes that all inputs are for a single defined channel, but BXF files require specifically identified channels inside their data, as this allows Cinegy Traffic Gateway to maintain different settings for different channels within one service.
 For example, a single Traffic Gateway service may be defined to support two channels, named "Cinegy HD" and "Cinegy SD".
 These channels may have different TV formats defined in this configuration section.